diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

     count = sign_count[1]
     return (country, count)
 countryContactCounts = (contactCounts
             .map(processSignCount)
             .reduceByKey((lambda x, y: x+ y)))
 ```
-This program would run, but if we had a larger table (say, with IP addresses instead of call signs), the signPrefixes could easily be several megabytes in size, making it expensive to send that Array from the master alongside each task.
-In addition, if we used the same signPrefixes object later (maybe we next ran the same code on file2.txt), it would be sent again to each node.
+This program would run, but if we had a larger table (say, with IP addresses instead of call signs), the signPrefixes could easily be several megabytes in size, `making it expensive to send that Array from the master alongside each task`. `In addition, if we used the same signPrefixes object later (maybe we next ran the same code on file2.txt), it would be sent again to each node`.

 We can fix this by making signPrefixes a broadcast variable.
 A broadcast variable is simply an object of type `spark.broadcast.Broadcast[T]`, which wraps a value of type T. We can access this value by calling value on the Broadcast object in our tasks. `The value is sent to each node only once, using an efficient, BitTorrent-like communication mechanism`.
 **Example 6-7.
 Country lookup with Broadcast values in Python**